olliequ/MachineLearningTradingBot/README.md

 ## ML Progress So Far

 We now have a script `data.py` which takes in a CSV from TradingView (a bunch of candle closes over many months) and for each candle (15m) its respective RSI value is calculated.
-This value is inserted and saved into a new CSV file, so that the original one isn't overwritten.
+This value is inserted and saved into a new CSV file (in the repo it's currently called `RSI.csv`), so that the original one isn't overwritten.

 ## Next Steps